-Northwestern Memorial Hospital (NMH) is the only hospital in Illinois on the US News & World Report Best Hospitals 2017-2018 Honor Roll.
+Northwestern Memorial Hospital (NMH) is the only hospital in Illinois on the US News & World Report Best Hospitals 2018-2019 Honor Roll.
 This year’s Honor Roll highlights just 20 hospitals, of which NMH ranks 13th nationwide for its breadth and depth of clinical excellence.
-Northwestern Memorial is recognized in the Best Hospitals ranking for outstanding performance in 11 of the 16 ranked specialties, including cancer, cardiology and heart surgery, diabetes and endocrinology, ear, nose and throat, gastroenterology and GI surgery, geriatrics, gynecology, nephrology, neurology and neurosurgery, and ophthalmology.
+Northwestern Memorial is recognized in the Best Hospitals ranking for outstanding performance in 11 of the 16 ranked specialties.
+Northwestern Memorial is named as the #1 hospital in Illinois and the Chicago Metro Region.

 Northwestern Medicine is the second largest provider of charity care in Illinois.
-In 2016, Northwestern Medicine provided $747.4 million in charity care, unreimbursed care, research, education, and community benefit.
+In 2017, Northwestern Medicine provided $831.8 million in community benefit including charity care, other unreimbursed care, research, education, and other community benefit activities, amounting to more than 18% of patient service revenue.
 Northwestern Memorial Hospital’s patient- and community-driven mission has led to the development of partnerships and initiatives designed to have a measurable, positive impact on the health of medically underserved residents in our communities.

 Northwestern EM residents have two rotations at Prentice in their second year: obstetrics/gynecology and the Neonatal ICU.
-Prentice facilitates 13,600 deliveries per year, making it the largest birthing center in the Midwest and among the top five birthing centers in the nation by volume of births.
-The Renee Schine Crown Neonatal Intensive Care Unit provides for an estimated 1,600 premature or seriously ill newborns each year, making it one of the largest NICUs in the country.
+Prentice facilitates 13,600 deliveries per year, making it the largest birthing center in Illinois.
+The Renee Schine Crown Neonatal Intensive Care Unit can provide for an estimated 1,600 premature or seriously ill newborns, making it one of the largest NICUs in the country.
 Northwestern’s commitment to providing quality care to all patients regardless of their ability to pay extends to Prentice Women’s Hospital; annually, nearly 30% of infant care provided in the NICU is reimbursed by Medicaid or provided as free care.

 All residents complete a one-month toxicology rotation at Stroger during their third year.
 Residents work with members of the Toxikon Consortium, a collaboration of healthcare providers from multiple academic institutions in Chicago who are dedicated to clinical care, training, education, and research related to poisoned patients.
 Residents divide their time during this rotation between the Illinois Poison Center, rounds with the Toxikon faculty and fellows, and didactic sessions.

-Methodist Hospital recently became the first in Northwestern Indiana to earn the Level III trauma center designation by the American College of Surgeons.
-Additionally, the Northlake campus recently completed a $12.1 million renovation of its emergency room and intensive care unit with expanded patient rooms, updated monitoring systems, centralized work stations and a fast track area designed to treat less acuity patients at an increased rate.
+In 2017, Methodist Hospital became the first in Northwestern Indiana to earn the Level III trauma center designation by the American College of Surgeons.
+Additionally, the Northlake campus completed a $12.1 million renovation of its emergency room and intensive care unit with expanded patient rooms, updated monitoring systems, centralized work stations and a fast track area designed to treat less acuity patients at an increased rate.

 Our residents currently spend one block at Lake Forest during their second, third, and fourth years.
 Residents are provided optional housing during the rotations, as well as a complimentary membership at a fitness center on campus.
-Residents h ave the opportunity to work alongside many alumni of the Northwestern Emergency Medicine Residency Program, as well as highly dedicated nursing and ancillary staff.
-NLFH was recently awarded the American Heart Association/American Stroke Association’s (AHA/ASA) Get With the Guidelines® Stroke Gold Plus Achievement Award for their commitment to AHA/ASA’s premier hospital-based quality improvement program for stroke patient treatment.
-For the second consecutive year, NLFH received the Emergency Nursing Association’s Lantern Award, a recognition given to emergency departments that exemplify exceptional practice and innovative performance in the core areas of leadership, practice, education, advocacy and research.
+Residents have the opportunity to work alongside many alumni of the Northwestern Emergency Medicine Residency Program, as well as highly dedicated nursing and ancillary staff.